 Suggestions for the 10 parishes Fund are sought every year and voted on by members at the AGM.
-To apply for the 2016 distribution download the 10 Parishes Community Fund Form here.
-It is estimated that £2,500 will be available for distribution.
+To apply for the 2019 distribution download the 10 Parishes Community Fund Form here.

 Brendon Energy has made the following community donations from the 10 Parishes Fund.